fengalin/media-toc/README.md

 # media-toc [![Build Status](https://travis-ci.org/fengalin/media-toc.svg?branch=master)](https://travis-ci.org/fengalin/media-toc) [![Build status](https://ci.appveyor.com/api/projects/status/eu9p6ggcflj89h3v?svg=true)](https://ci.appveyor.com/project/fengalin/media-toc)
-Media-TOC is an application to build a table of contents from a media file or to split a media file into chapters.
+media-tOC is an application to build a table of contents from a media file or to split a media file into chapters.
 It is primarily developped in Rust on Linux, it can be built on Windows and should also work on MacOS.

-Media-TOC is not fonctional yet, see the [Status section](#status) below.
+media-tOC is not fonctional yet, see the [Status section](#status) below.
 Of course, you can contribute to the project if you find it interesting.

 ## <a name='status'></a>Status
-At the moment, **Media-TOC** can:
+At the moment, **media-toc** can:
 - Open a media file: display metadata from the media, the cover image, the first video frame, the chapters list and marks at the begining of each chapter on the timeline.